The four "do's and don'ts" before hiring a professional.

 Do your homework and understand things as much as you can

-Our advice is that on the one hand, you should show some understanding in the area of repair needed, and thus you will avoid unnecessary scams, and on the other hand, do not overdo it.
-Keep it simple.
+Our two cents on the matter are that, on the one hand, you should show some understanding in the area of repair needed, and thus you will avoid unnecessary scams, and on the other hand, do not overdo it so that you don't embarrass yourself and do more harm than good.

 For further enrichment on this topic, read this article.